tranlehaiquan/coin-cc/README.md

 Check cryptocurrencies' prices, changes on your console.
 Best CLI tool for those who are both **Crypto investors** and **Engineers**.

-All data comes from [coinmarketcap.com](https://coinmarketcap.com/) APIs.
+All data comes from [coincap](https://coincap.io/) APIs.

-## Upcoming 1.0.0
+## Quick Update
-We are working hard to add more useful features on coinmon!
-* redesign
-* auto-refresh
-* currency detail
-* price chart
+* As coinmarketcap API is only free with API keys, we moved to use coincap API and disabled some features.

 ## Install